How to uplift non-maximal gauged supergravities: Construction of an uplift

 where $B$ will be referred to as the \emph{base} of the internal space and is topologically trivial, whereas $G_g/\Hprin$ will be called the \emph{fibre} of the internal space.
+In this model, the base $B$ is a local trivialisation of $X_{(H_{\text{prin}})}$.
 This model is very useful since $G_g$ leaves the base invariant while it acts transitively on the fibre.
-Since a consistent truncation is a statement about local equations of motion, it is reasonable to reduce the problem first to a consistent truncation on $M_{(\Hprin)}$ then to a consistent truncation on $\Mloc$.
+Since a consistent truncation is a statement about local equations of motion, it is reasonable to reduce the problem to a consistent truncation on $M_{(\Hprin)}$ and then to a consistent truncation on $\Mloc$.
 Of course, one should be careful when extending these results to $M_{(\Hprin)}$ then to the full of $\Mint$, where topological obstructions might arise.
 In the following, we will drop the ``prin'' subscript of $\Hprin$.
 Moreover, we will make the distinction between $H$ seen an abstract group isomorphic to $\Hprin$, and the specific group $H_D$ embedded in $G_g \subset G_D \subset \Ed$ and isomorphic to $H$.

 When using local coordinates, we will use the following notations:

 When a vielbein is defined, we will use the same notations but underlined for flat indices $({\underline{m}} \,\rightarrow \,{\underline{\tilde{m}}}\, \oplus\, {\underline{\bar{m}}} $).